 Mickey’s Not So Scary Halloween Party

 As with all trips to Walt Disney World, I spent time planning for the Halloween Party.
 This is a special ticketed event.
-Tickets start at $72 and run to $95 plus tax.
-The closer to Halloween you visit, the more expensive the ticket.
+Tickets start at $85 and run to $125 plus tax– the closer to Halloween you visit, the more expensive the ticket.
 Mickey’s Not So Scary Halloween Party starts at 7 PM, but those with a party ticket can enter the park at 4 PM.
 If you do not have a ticket to the Halloween Party, you must exit the park at 7 PM.
 Since FastPass services are unavailable during the party, there is one less thing to plan.

 The Walt Disney World website has a list of show times for the special Halloween entertainment (Hocus Pocus Villain Spelltacular, Mickey’s “Boo-To-You” Halloween Parade, Celebrate the Magic, and Happy Hallowishes).
-The following characters are available for pictures during Mickey’s Not So Scary Halloween Party: Buzz Lightyear, Lots-o’-Huggin’ Bear, Cruella De Vil, Goofy, Minnie Mouse, Donald, Daisy, The Seven Dwarfs, Princess Tiana, Rapunzel, Cinderella, Pooh, Tigger, Eeyore, Piglet, Merida, Ariel, Alice, The Mad Hatter, Queen of Hearts, Belle, Gaston, Jack Skellington, Sally, Captain Jack Sparrow, Tarzan, Jane, Terk, Aladdin, Princess Jasmine, Jafar, Abu, Tinker Bell, and Mickey Mouse himself.
+You can take pictures with the following characters during Mickey’s Not So Scary Halloween Party: Buzz Lightyear, Lots-o’-Huggin’ Bear, Cruella De Vil, Goofy, Minnie Mouse, Donald, Daisy, The Seven Dwarfs, Princess Tiana, Rapunzel, Cinderella, Pooh, Tigger, Eeyore, Piglet, Merida, Ariel, Alice, The Mad Hatter, Queen of Hearts, Belle, Gaston, Jack Skellington, Sally, Captain Jack Sparrow, Tarzan, Jane, Terk, Aladdin, Princess Jasmine, Jafar, Abu, Tinker Bell, and Mickey Mouse himself.

 Dress Up For The Occasion